Taniela Tupou (rugby union): Reds

 Tupou played his first game for the Brothers Old Boys club in 2015, in a trial match alongside his 25-year-old brother Criff Tupou.
 After completing the full 2015 season in Queensland Premier Rugby with Brothers, he joined Queensland Country to play in the National Rugby Championship.

-After playing for Queensland Under-20 in 2016, he made his debut for the Reds in 2016.
-Tupou toured as a development player in the Australian national squad for the 2016 Wallabies tour.
-His strong NRC form for Queensland Country the following year led to his international debut for the Wallabies against at Murrayfield on 24 November 2017.
+After playing for Queensland U20s in 2016, he made his debut for the Reds in 2016.
+Tupou toured as a development player in the Australian national squad for their 2016 Spring Tour.